Sourcery-Graduates/GymAppFE/README.md

 We use custom `TestDataManager` utility to manage and clean up test data created during automated tests.

 **How it works:**

--> Each test creates test data (via UI or via API) should register a cleanup task -> These cleanup taks are executed automatically in `afterEach` to ensure test isolation and keep the environment clean
+-> Each test that creates test data (via UI or via API) should register a cleanup task

+-> These cleanup tasks are executed automatically in `afterEach` to ensure test isolation and keep the environment clean

 Tests should not directly call delete endpoints, unless the goal is to verify deletion.
 Always use `createXAndRegisterCleanup()` helper methods for consistency.